delftswa2016/desosa2016/opentripplanner/chapter.md

 ![Functional View](images-team-opentripplanner/functionalview.png)
 **Picture XXX** - Functional View of OTP, showing how a request is handled

 A user provides his requests by specifying the origin, destination and preferences at the webbrowser.
 This request is send via the RESTful webservice to the OTP instance.
 A routing request is handled by the Routing Core module.
-The core creates a seperate Routing Context for each routing request.
+The core creates a separate Routing Context for each routing request.
 This context includes the user input and other parameters, as well as the graph and transit feeds.
 If requested, the real-time feeds for transit and historical data on traffic speeds is included in the Routing Context as well.
 The Context is then given to the PathFinder.
 The PathFinder is responsible for actually searching possible routes from origin to destination.
 This is done by applying the A star algorithm.
 Several heuristics are used in this algorithm to speed up, depending on the type of request.
 This leads to a ShortestPathTree with the discovered itineraries.
 From this list the itineraries are taken that actually arrive at the wanted destination, also called States.
 These are banned by the PathFinder from the considered paths for the next searches, to create more variety in the found routes.
-The PathFinder continues iterating until a  certain timelimit is reached or the number of paths found is sufficient.
+The PathFinder continues iterating until a  certain time limit is reached or the number of paths found is sufficient.
 Next, the found paths are returned to the user.

 <!-- ANOTHERPERSPECTIVE ----------------------------------------------- -->
 ### OTP going international <div id="perspective"/>